 One problem many new home-based entrepreneurs and start-up business owners face is an overabundance of enthusiasm and a shortage of actual business know-how.
 That’s where a dynamic process of business enterprise development known as business incubation comes in.
 It is one of the more effective and popular techniques to help entrepreneurs and start-up business firms survive and prosper during their early years — when they are most vulnerable.

-As 2013 began, Oklahoma had 44 certified incubators.
-Two incubators, located in Edmond and Seminole, were approved for certification in 2013.
+As 2014 began, Oklahoma had 40 certified incubators.
+Three incubators, located in Ada, Pawhuska and Tulsa were approved for certification in 2014.
 Read more in this annual report.

 There are nearly 800 business incubators now throughout the United States and over 40 certified incubators in Oklahoma.
 And the best news is they really work and deliver the desired end result!
 According to the National Business Incubation Association, the overall success rate for businesses that begin in an incubator is 80 percent.